TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Typo3CoreEngine(tce)/DatabaseT3libTcemainBasics/Index.rst

    Command
          version

    Data type
          array

    Value
          Versioning action.

          **Keys:**

          - [action] : Keyword determining the versioning action.
 Options are:

-           - “new” : Indicates that a new version of the record should be created.Additional keys, specific for “new” action:
+           - "new" : Indicates that a new version of the record should be created.Additional keys, specific for "new" action:

              - [treeLevels] :  *(Only pages)* Integer, -1 to 4, indicating the number
                of levels of the page tree to version together with a page.
-This is also referred to as the versioning type:-1 (“element”) means only the page record gets versioned (default)0 (“page”) means the page + content tables (defined by ctrl-flag “versioning\_followPages”)>0
+This is also referred to as the versioning type:-1 ("element") means only the page record gets versioned (default)0 ("page") means the page + content tables (defined by ctrl-flag "versioning\_followPages")>0
-               (“branch”) means the the whole branch is versioned ( *full copy* of all tables), down to the level indicated by the value (1= 1 level down, 2= 2 levels down, etc.)The treeLevel is recorded in the field “t3ver\_swapmode” and will be observed when the record is swapped during publishing.
+               ("branch") means the the whole branch is versioned ( *full copy* of all tables), down to the level indicated by the value (1= 1 level down, 2= 2 levels down, etc.)The treeLevel is recorded in the field "t3ver\_swapmode" and will be observed when the record is swapped during publishing.

              - [label] : Indicates the version label to apply.
 If not given, a standard label including version number and date is added.

-           - “swap” : Indicates that the current online version should be swapped with another.Additional keys, specific for “swap” action:
+           - "swap" : Indicates that the current online version should be swapped with another.Additional keys, specific for "swap" action:

              - [swapWith] : Indicates the uid of the record to swap current version with!

              - [swapIntoWS]: Boolean, indicates that when a version is published it should be swapped into the workspace of the offline record.

-           - “clearWSID” : Indicates that the workspace of the record should be set to zero (0).
+           - "clearWSID" : Indicates that the workspace of the record should be set to zero (0).
 This removes versions out of workspaces without publishing them.

-           - “flush” : Completely deletes a version without publishing it.
+           - "flush" : Completely deletes a version without publishing it.

-           - “setStage” : Sets the stage of an element. *Special feature: The id- key in the array can be a comma list of ids in order to perform the stageChange over a number of records.
+           - "setStage" : Sets the stage of an element. *Special feature: The id- key in the array can be a comma list of ids in order to perform the stageChange over a number of records.
 Also, the internal variable ->generalComment (also available through tce\_db.php as "&generalComment") can be used to set a default comment for all stage changes of an instance of tcemain.* Additional keys for this action
              is:

              - [stageId] : Values are: -1 (rejected), 0 (editing, default), 1
                (review), 10 (publish)

              - [comment] : Comment string that goes into the log.